 Face Masks for Dull Skin

 If your skin is dull looking, then you will want a face mask that removes dead skin and adds a healthy glow.
 Peel-off masks are great for removing dead skin cells and dirt to boost the complexion.
-If your skin is too sensitive for a peel mask, then using a sheet mask that is designed to brighten the skin will do the job.
+If your skin is too sensitive for a peel mask, use a sheet mask that is designed to brighten the skin.

 Face Masks for Ageing Skin